Wiehl: History

+German traditional electric wiring company Merten has it productions facility in Wiehl.
+Merten is part of Schneider Electric since 2006.

 Coat of arms

 The coat of arms served the power Homburg as a basis of today's Wiehler coat of arms.
 It consists of a two tower castle with open gate and portcullis.
 The unresolved Knight of St John of Jerusalem cross over the right lower tower was taken at the association of the municipalities of Wiehl and Bielstein from the Bielsteiner coat of arms.